-For this discussion, we will consider the costs of installing a ductless or "split" air conditioning system in a 2,000 square foot home.
-ACDirect.com puts the average price for the equipment and installation of a system sized appropriately for the cooling needs of a home of this size at $2500-$7000.
-This would include the outdoor condensing unit and the air handlers as well as the necessary lines, but does not differentiate between single, double, triple or quad zone systems.
+For this discussion, we will consider the costs of installing a ductless or "split" air conditioning system in a 2000 square foot home.
+The average price for the equipment and installation of a system sized appropriately for the cooling needs of a home of this size ranges $1800-$7000.
+This would include the outdoor condensing unit and the air handlers 1 as well as the necessary lines, but does not differentiate between single, double, triple or quad zone systems.
 Generally, the costs and performance of such systems are as follows:

 - Single - BTU at 24K, an above average SEER rating of 17 or higher, and a price of $1800 for the equipment;

 - Double - BTU at 18k, an above average SEER rating of 16 or higher, and a price of roughly $2500 for the equipment alone;

 - Triple - BTU at 24K, an above average SEER rating of 16.2 or higher, and a price of $3000 for the equipment; and

 - Quad - BTU of 24K, a SEER rating of 16.5 or higher, and a cost of $3800 or more.

 Additionally, the costs given do not include such things as the addition of heating functions and lines, the removal of old HVAC equipment, and the managing of existing ductwork that is no longer required.
 These would vary from project to project, but must be taken into consideration when developing the budget.